 • My Startup That Was Killed by COVID

-It’s been my long-term dream to take the hassle out of scheduling time to see friends in person.
+My dream was take the hassle out of scheduling time to see friends in person.
 Like Uber for your time, or Tinder for existing friends.
 After Cantaloupe’s exit, I took a year to design and build a basic in-person social network where you add your friends, periodically record your free time (usually in response to notifications), and the app tries to match friends who want to hang out at the same times.
 That's the easy part.
 The hard part is managing the complex social dynamics that come with in-person plans.
 For example, how to avoid hurting feelings of a friend who you don't want to see more than 1x per year?
 How to avoid looking like a loser who's always free?
 How to avoid only hanging out with losers who are always free?
 How to be able to cancel if you're tired, without encouraging flakes?
 And so on.

 I bootstrapped a product from nothing to something.
 Designed UX workflows.
 Defined tech stack.
 Improved my (very!) rusty engineering skills.
 Built MVP (minimum viable product) on a glidepath to alpha release for early adopters in March 2020.
 Can you spot the flaw in this plan?